MTtankkeo/MTtankkeo/README.md

 ### 🤬 Dislikes
 - Viewing open source code that appears to be obfuscated

+### 😍 Things I like
+- Coding beginner who is just starting to code

 <!--
 **MTtankkeo/MTtankkeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.